Deltares/hatyan/README.md

 Getting started
 --------

-Documentation is available on https://htmlpreview.github.io/?https://github.com/Deltares/Hatyan/main/doc/hatyan/index.html and in the doc folder on github.
+[Documentation is available on Github](https://htmlpreview.github.io/?https://github.com) and background information is [in the doc folder](https://github.com/Deltares/hatyan/tree/main/doc).
 Copy the code below to your own script to get started.
-For more examples, check https://github.com/Deltares/hatyan/tree/main/tests/configfiles
+For more examples, check the [configfiles](https://github.com/Deltares/hatyan/tree/main/tests/configfiles).

 ```python
 import os, sys